top of page

 Friends of Narrabundah Wetlands are a small group of like-minded people who wish to assist with environmental concerns by keeping undesirable plants out of the local Wetlands and also enhance the amenity of the community in which they live.

-Convened by a sub-committee of Old Narrabundah Community Council they are supported by Molonglo Conservation Group and Harmonie German Club.
+Convened by a sub-committee of Old Narrabundah Community Council.

 Queanbeyan Landcare